netboxlabs/diode-sdk-go/README.md

 }
 ```

-The request body mirrors the gRPC ingest payload, augmented with SDK and producer metadata so orb-agent can enrich and forward the message.
-The client returns a `QueueClientError` when the endpoint responds with a non-2xx status.
-TLS behaviour honours the existing `DIODE_SKIP_TLS_VERIFY` and `DIODE_CERT_FILE` environment variables, and the timeout can be customised via `diode.WithQueueTimeout`.
+Each entity is serialised with protobuf field names and emitted as a log record that includes producer metadata so downstream collectors can enrich and forward the payload.
+The client raises an `OtlpClientError` when the export fails.
+TLS behaviour honours the existing `DIODE_SKIP_TLS_VERIFY` and `DIODE_CERT_FILE` environment variables, and the export timeout can be customised via `diode.WithOtlpTimeout`.

 ### CLI to replay dry-run files